 Now is the exciting time when you find out if all of your hard work has paid off, just 14 weeks since planting.

-If you remove the green tops from your plants, it makes them really easy to pull out of the bag without damaging it, this means you can re-use the bags to grow something else.
+If you remove the green tops from your plants, it makes them easy to pull out of the bag without damaging them, this means you can re-use the bags to grow something else.

-Why not try and win the overall GYOP prize of a Junior Octobrunch for your school, by entering the weight of potatoes that you grew from the three Rocket seed potatoes?
+Why not try to win the overall GYOP prize of a Junior Octobrunch for your school, by entering the weight of potatoes that you grew from the three Rocket seed potatoes?

 There is also the opportunity for your school to win one of ten regional prizes of £100 worth of gardening vouchers by entering the weight of your second variety ( one per region – East Scotland, West Scotland, Wales, NE North England, NE South England, NW England, Central North England, Central South England SE England & SW England).

-Plus, there are more prizes on offer from The Sun’s competition for the heaviest single potato and largest number of potatoes from one bag (any variety).
+Plus, there are more prizes on offer from The Sun’s competition for the single heaviest single and largest number of potatoes from one bag (any variety).